speguero/powerpkg/README.md

 ## Package File

-Package files consist of desired instructions, or task entries, that are processed by `powerpkg.ps1` at runtime.
+Package files consist of specific instructions, or task entries, that are processed by `powerpkg.ps1` at runtime.

 > **NOTE**:
 >